-- Also talk to your doctor about techniques to deal with stress.
+- Talking to your provider about techniques to deal with stress

-Do not take any sleep aids.
+DO NOT take any sleep aids.
 This includes over-the-counter medicines and herbal products.
 They are not recommended for pregnant women.
-Don't take anymedicines for any reason without talking to your health care provider.
+DO NOT take any medicines for any reason without talking to your health care provider.

 Balserak BI, Lee KA.
 Sleep and sleep disorders associated with pregnancy.
 In: Kryger M, Roth T, Dement WC, eds.
 Principles and Practice of Sleep Medicine.
 6th ed.
 Philadelphia, PA: Elsevier; 2017:chap 156.

 Ibrahim S, Foldvary-Shaefer N. Sleep disorders in pregnancy: implications, evaluation, and treatment.
 Neurologic Clinics.
 2012;30(3):925-936.
 PMID: 22840797 www.ncbi.nlm.nih.gov/pubmed/22840797.